9_Rendering 3D Scenes

 Inside the helpers.py

-file, add the following code at the bottom after the last code in the get_axes_helper
+file, add the following code after the get_axes_helper

 function: